This Step: Get a Drivers License

 Get a Drivers License in Minnesota

-- six months―Teens 18 and younger
+- 6 months―Teens 18 years old and younger

-- Three months―Applicants 19 and older
+- 19 years old―Applicants 19 years old and older

 Getting a moving violation or alcohol/controlled substance violation will postpone the time it take to get a provisional license.

 A) Make a Road Test Appointment at a MN DPS Office

 You must schedule an appointment to take a road test either online or by calling (651) 284-1234.